Amadas

 Amadas, or Sir Amadace, is a medieval English chivalric romance, one of the rare ones for which there is neither a known nor a conjectured French original, like Sir Eglamour of Artois.
-The hero shares a name but no more with the romance Amadas et Idoine.
+The hero shares a name but no more with the romance Amadas et Ydoine.

 Manuscripts

 The tale is found in two medieval manuscripts: National Library of Scotland MS Advocates 19.3.1, dating to the late-fifteenth century and the slightly earlier Taylor MS 9, otherwise known as MS Ireland Blackburn in the Robert H Taylor Collection, Princeton University Libraries, dating to the mid-fifteenth century.
 Both manuscripts are incomplete, missing the opening lines of the poem.

 Synopsis

 Sir Amadas wastes his property in generosity.
 He behaves like what a knight is expected to under the chivalric code, but he is too polite for his own good.
 The alternative of leaving the aristocracy and freeing himself from its expectations is unavailable to him because the amount of money he has left is exactly equal to the minimum amount necessary and sufficient to render someone of his pedigree part of the aristocratic class.
 He eventually finds a chapel whose rules forbid a deceased person to be buried until that person's debts are paid and that has a man's body pending burial for that reason; he spends his last coin to pay the man's debts.
 He meets with a white knight and, wishing to go on adventures with him, promises him half of the gains from doing so in exchange for his cooperation.
 The two are successful, winning lands, wealth, and the hand in marriage of a princess, with whom Amadas fathers a child.
 His companion demands the promised half of his reward: half of each of the princess and her and Amadas' child.
 When Amadas announces his willingness to comply and prepares to cut the princess and their child in half, the knight stops him and reveals that he is the man whose debts Amadas paid.